bskinn/bskinn.github.io/_posts/2020-10-17-tweepy-Quickstart.md

 If you *do* want to post and delete tweets, you have to go into the app settings and upgrade the app permissions from "Read" to "Read and Write."
 If you want the app to have access to your DMs, then you have to bump the permissions all the way to "Read + Write + Direct Messages."

-{% include img.html path="tweepy-quickstart/set-rw-perms.png" width="400px" alt="View of app read/write settings" %}
+{% include "img.html", path: "tweepy-quickstart/set-rw-perms.png", width: "400px", alt: "View of app read/write settings" %}

 You can also customize the text description of the app, if you want.
 I typically haven't bothered.